KCisSICKnasty/SICKnasty-FO4/README.md

 __REQUIREMENTS:__

 - Fallout 4 ver.1.10.984.0 (NG update)*
-- Mod Organizer 2
-- Wabbajack
+- Roughly 306 GB of space
 - Patience**

 *SICKNASTY - FO4 WILL ONLY WORK FOR STEAM INSTALLATIONS OF THE GAME!!!
 It requires the NextGen content, but then uses Simple Fallout 4 Downgrader to roll back the update and keep the content.
 GOG is not supported, sorry! :(